nuxeo/nuxeo-drive/README.rst

 Mac OSX Desktop Client
 ----------------------

+Once the marketplace package is installed, the OSX desktop client package can be downloaded from the ``Home > Nuxeo Drive`` tab.

-Fetch the latest development version for
-`Nuxeo Drive.dmg <http://qa.nuxeo.org/jenkins/job/IT-nuxeo-drive-master-osx/lastSuccessfulBuild/artifact/dist/Nuxeo%20Drive.dmg>`_
-from the Continous Integration.
+You can also fetch the latest development version for `Nuxeo Drive.dmg <http://qa.nuxeo.org/jenkins/job/IT-nuxeo-drive-master-osx/lastSuccessfulBuild/artifact/dist/Nuxeo%20Drive.dmg>`_ from the Continous Integration.